srgblnch/Rijndael/README.md

 **Development Status :: 2 - Pre-Alpha**

-This is just a probe of concept.
+You can consider this as a *toy project*, or a *probe of concept*.
 You **MUST NOT** use this code in production projects.
+This development is part of a research project and there are still many checks to be made.

 The original schema of the [Rijndael](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cryptosystem has one block size with 5 key lengths.
 During the AES contest process this was restricted to 3 known key length sizes: 128, 192 and 256 bits (discarding the options for 160 and 224).
 But the parameters flexibility of this schema allows even more possibilities.